The Marshall at the University of Cambridge

-The University Reporter is the official journal of the University, publishing a comprehensive record of University business.
-It includes Graces, Reports, Notices and Discussions, which constitute the main processes by which the University is governed.
+The University Reporter is the official journal of the University.
+It publishes a comprehensive record of University business.
+This includes Graces, Reports, Notices and Discussions.
+These constitute the main processes by which the University is governed.

 Graces